romaintrovallet/tutorials/DFU_in_Serial_Recovery/ZEPHYR_UART_SR.md

 Things omitted for the sake of simplicity:

+- Use of NCS for VSCode app
 - Building the app as Secure Processing Environment (if working as Non-Secure Processing Environment (TF-M), Secure Processing Environment should be forgotten)
 - Custom keys (another tutorial is available)
-- Thingy91 as a target (is not compatible with this tutorial)
+- Thingy91 as a target (could not make it work with Vanilla Zephyr)
 - Other OS than Windows

 Before starting this tutorial, it is recommended to read the following links: